 "The Kings in Resale" Autobild the winners of the Wertmeister campaign.
 There he has Dacia Logan The smallest loss in value in euros is to be expected in four years: 4260 euros, but does not appear in the table of the value managers, who indicate the value retention in percent.
 That confuses.
 And that one Dacia Already from the low new price (9910 euros) a candidate with the least loss in euros is mathematical logic.

-How shaky the calculated, better: estimated future values are Autobild itself clear: So flow loudly Schwacke also factors that nobody can predict.
-General economic developments, new laws, market and customer trends and many more uncertainties.
+How shaky the calculated, better: estimated future values are Autobild itself clear: So flow loudly Schwacke also factors that no one can predict.
+General economic development, new laws, market and customer trends and many more imponderables.

 On average, it can be said that in four years from 55 to 65 percent of the new price can be expected when a vehicle that is newly acquired today is sold.
 In the forecast, the Mini Cooper even managed to retain 65,6 percent of the value, the Opel Zafira Tourer only managed 52,4 percent.